-What is a Bladder Scanner and How Do You Use One?
+What is a Bladder Scanner and How to Use One

 If you are unfamiliar with what a bladder scanner is and how to use one, hopefully this page will clear things up for you.
 Although it may seem complicated at first, it is actually quite simple.